Fertility Preservation Program

 It is best to do sperm banking before treatment starts.
 There may be other times when this will also work.
 Talk to your healthcare team.

 Only you can use your sperm.
-The sperm bank will talk to you about what will happen to your sperm sample if you do not need it in the future.
+The reproductive clinic will discuss what will happen to your sperm sample if you do not need it in the future.

 Freezing eggs and storing them is an option for those who have started having periods (menstruation).
-This involves taking hormones to make your ovaries release eggs (ovulate) before you start treatment.
-Then, a procedure is done to remove your eggs.
+This involves taking hormones to make your ovary mature and release multiple eggs (ovulate).
+Then a procedure is done to remove your eggs before you start treatment.

 They can be frozen without being fertilized (oocyte cryopreservation).
 Or they can first be fertilized with sperm from your partner or another donor.
 Freezing fertilized eggs is called embryo cryopreservation.